-So you’re here because you’re thinking about applying to Ameson Year in China, or AYC for short.
+So you’re here because you’re thinking about applying to Ambassador Year in China, or AYC for short (Formerly known as Ameson year in China).
 You’ve probably heard good things and bad, and are looking for an unbiased opinion on whether or not you should take that AYC job.

 Well… you’ve come to the right place.

 UPDATE DEC 2018: Ameson Year in China has now changed its name to Ambassador Year in China.
 I’m guessing this has something to do with all of the bad press they got from their first year.
 Ameson Year in China and Ambassador Year in China are the SAME company.